PiwikPRO/react-native-piwik-pro-sdk/README.md

 console.log(attributes);
 // {"device_type": "desktop", ...}
 ```
-Result:
+Returns:
 - `attributes: object` - dictionary of key-value pairs, where each pair represents the attribute name (key) and value.
-In case of error, returns error message.
+In case of error (for example when user profile does not yet exist), returns error message.